 Beth Berila, Ph.D., Director, Women's Studies Program

-My current research focuses on integrating yoga with feminist pedagogy and empowerment.
-I recently completed my 200-Hour Teacher Training Certification with Senior Anusara Yoga Practitioners, Jordan and Martin Kirk.
+I am nearing completion of my 340-hour yoga teacher training and Ayurveda Yoga Specialist certification with Devanadi School of Yoga and Wellness in Minneapolis, Minnesota.
+Prior to that, I completed my 200-Hour Teacher Training Certification with Senior Anusara Yoga Practitioners, Jordan and Martin Kirk.
 As I examine my role as a feminist scholar, a feminist teacher, a yoga practitioner and teacher, I am discovering new ways of thinking about and implementing the role of embodied learning.
 By weaving feminist pedagogy with my yogic experience and my teacher training, I am forging significant ways of enhancing the learning process and of disrupting the Western mind/body split.
 This work will provide an important contribution in the field of feminist teaching and theory, as I become a participant in the process, not merely an observer.

 Numerous conversations in multiple fields are poised to expand the boundaries of that box.
 First, growing research is being done that examines the physiological and psychological effects of yoga.
 The National Institute of Health premiered its first annual “Yoga-Week” earlier this year, while the Mayo Clinic promotes yoga as a form of healthy living.
 Similar research is being done on the effects of regular meditation on the brain.
 Researchers at prestigious universities including the University of Wisconsin-Madison, the University of Pennsylvania School of Medicine, and the University of Massachusetts Medical Center have documented meditation’s notable effects on the brain.
 Still other work addresses the role that emotions might have on illness (Esther Sternberg).
 These discussions, which are happening in a variety of fields, are converging in provocative ways to create a momentum around the import of yoga and meditation for healthy living.
 This is, then, a pivotal moment for academic researchers to help shape the discussion.
 Women’s Studies is uniquely poised to do so, because of its interdisciplinary nature and because of its holistic conceptualization of individuals and social structures.